-All paperwork to be filed with the Office of Graduate and Professional Studies (OGAPS) or other university offices must be routed through the Biology Graduate Advising Office.
-The Graduate Advising Office will review the document, obtain signatures from the Department Head or Graduate Advisor, log in the paperwork, make copies for your departmental file, and file the paperwork with OGAPS.
+All paperwork to be filed with the Graduate and Professional School (GPS) or other university offices must be routed through the Biology Graduate Advising office.
+The graduate advising office will review the document, obtain signatures from the department head or associate head for graduate programs, log in the paperwork, and file the paperwork with GPS.

-B. PROGRESS TOWARDS THE DEGREE
+PROGRESS TOWARDS DEGREE

 All graduate students must adhere to the requirements set forth by the department in order to remain in good standing.
-If a student has not met the required Departmental or University deadlines as specified in this handbook or the Graduate Catalog, they will no longer be in good standing with the department and may be blocked from registration the following semester.
+If a student has not met the required departmental or university deadlines as specified in this handbook or the graduate catalog, they will no longer be in good standing with the department and may be blocked from registration the following semester.
 The block will not be lifted until the requirement is met.
-Requests for exemptions will be considered by the Graduate Advisor in consultation with the Graduate Programs Committee on a case-by-case basis.
+Requests for exemptions will be considered by the associate head for graduate programs in consultation with the Graduate Programs Committee (GPC) on a case-by-case basis.

-III.
 THE FIRST YEAR

-A. RESEARCH ROTATIONS
+RESEARCH ROTATIONS

-The Biology Department requires all incoming students to complete two seven-week laboratory rotations during their first semester.
+The Department of Biology requires all incoming students to complete three five-week laboratory rotations during their first semester.
 Rotations acquaint new students with research programs in their areas of interest, provide a perspective on approaches and procedures used in modern biology, and create useful contacts in other labs.
 At the conclusion of rotations, a major professor is chosen by the mutual consent of the graduate faculty member and the student.
 Students have the option to do one or more additional seven-week rotations in the second semester.